NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 * The core Bootstrap accordion on the `menu/menu.html` was implemented using [Bootstrap document on Accordion - flush.](https://getbootstrap.com/docs/5.0/components/accordion/)
   * This was further customised in line with the project.

-* The regex validation on the : model: `book.MakeBooking` `phone` field within `book/views.py` was implemented using [How to use RegEx Validator in Django - Geeks for Geeks.](https://www.geeksforgeeks.org/how-to-use-regex-validator-in-django/)
+* The regex validation on the : model: `book.MakeBooking` `phone` field within `book/models.py` was adapted from [How to use RegEx Validator in Django - Geeks for Geeks.](https://www.geeksforgeeks.org/how-to-use-regex-validator-in-django/)

 * Accessing the messages within the unit testing was implemented from [How can I unit test Django messages? - Stack overflow](https://stackoverflow.com/questions/2897609/how-can-i-unit-test-django-messages )
   * The code utilised: